 "They required too much investment": the Peruvian army sold out Mi-26 helicopters

-They did not cope with the operation of Soviet technology, they did not "pull" it financially ...
-What then do they even need?
+They couldn't cope with the operation of Soviet technology, they couldn't afford it financially...
+What do they need then?

 What could be even simpler and cheaper?